simoninireland/introduction-to-epidemics/src/dedication.rst

    \newpage
    \thispagestyle{empty}
    ~\vfill
+   \begingroup
    \noindent
+   \itshape

-   \textit{To everyone trying to understand, control, or treat epidemic disease.
+To everyone trying to understand, control, or treat epidemic disease.
 The job will never end.
-That's what makes it essential.}
+That's what makes it essential.

 .. raw:: latex

+   \endgroup
    ~\vfill
    \newpage